ASidiq/CAH-Microservice/README.md

 - Data generator to seed a new Database
 - Magic 8 Ball
 - Fortune Teller

-business case, such as a library or supermarket system, or something to do with a hobby of yours.

 This is purposefully open to endorse creativity and allow us to do a project that we have full command over.
 It is in our interest do something we are passionate about, as experience has shown these to be the best projects.